ryan-mcclue/musings/tower-of-knowledge.md

 UUID/GUID (universally/globally) 16bytes

-A premptive scheduler will swap processes based on specific criteria.
-Round-robin means each process will run for a designated time slice CFS is a premptive round-robin scheduler.
-Time slices are dynamic, computed like `((1/N) * (niceness))` Processes are managed using a RB-Tree.
-Therefore, cost of launching a process or a context switch is logarithmic

 RAID is method of combining multiple disks together so appear like one disk called an array.
 Various types, e.g. RAID0 (striping) some parts of file in multiple disks, RAID1 (mirroring) each disk is dusplicate so could give speed increase etc.

-kernel offers various methods of process isolation, e.g. chroot, cgroups etc.
-(chroot cannot access files outside its designated tree) A container will utilise one of these options provided by the kernel to acheive:
- * cannot send signals to processes outside container
- * has own networking namespace
- * resource usage limits

-.deb and .rpm are binary packages. annoyances arise due to specifying the specific library dependency for each distro version flatpaks and snaps are containerised applications that include the specific libraries and runtimes appimages combine the 'shared' libraries and runtimes of flatpaks and snaps into a giant file. this file can be copied and run on any distro
-If packages is being actively maintained, preferable to use .deb as faster and simpler

 PCI usually for attaching peripherals to motherboards, e.g. network/audio/usb/graphics controller cards

-## Bootstrap
-UEFI (interface between firmwire and system; essentially interface to boot into things) ACPI (data format to convey firmwire information) the ESP will have EGI entries that point to a UUID of where to boot one of these will be grub binary like shimx64.efi

-## Formats
-fat for esp (because FAT simple, open and supported virtually everywhere) vfat is driver (typically for fat32)

-ext4 for system (supports larger file sizes)
-(ntfs microsoft proprietary)
-most filesystems will use a self-balancing tree to index files

 # Laptop
 ## Screens